1 / 10

-The fact remains, though, that the EQC does a very solid job in every area, so it’s a good all-rounder.
+The fact remains, though, that the Mercedes-Benz EQC does a very solid job in every area, so it’s a good all-rounder.
 And, if tech is your thing, then it has the wow-factor to steal your heart, and more importantly for Mercedes, your custom.
-Well worth considering.
+Not quite one of the best electric cars, but well worth considering.

 This helps give you a clear view out in most directions, although the chunkiness of the car’s rear window pillars mean your over-the-shoulder view isn’t quite as clear as it might be.
 All adjustment for the driver’s seat is electric, making it very easy to fine-tune your seating position, and the chairs are comfy and supportive, too.

 The dashboard of the Mercedes-Benz EQC is dominated by the two digital screens that we’ll discuss below in the Infotainment section below, but it’s good that the air-con controls are physical buttons that are separate from the infotainment system.
 It means you can make minor adjustments without having to scroll through a dizzying number of menus.
 However, the multi-function steering wheel is peppered with loads of buttons and switches, and the sheer number of them means it’s tricky to remember what everything does.

 Quality and finish